Bivector: Simple bivectors

 cannot be written as the exterior product of two vectors.
 A bivector that can be written as the exterior product of two vectors is simple.
 In two and three dimensions all bivectors are simple, but not in four or more dimensions; in four dimensions every bivector is the sum of at most two exterior products.
-A bivector has a real square if and only if it is simple, and only simple bivectors can be represented geometrically by an oriented plane area.
+A bivector has a real square if and only if it is simple, and only simple bivectors can be represented geometrically by a directed plane area.